-Detailed information for a range of online safety topics such as downloading, sexting, social networking, gaming and grooming.
+Detailed information on a range of key online safety topics including sexting, grooming and social media.

 Hi!
 My name is Charlie (my friends call me Chazz) - I live in Nottingham.
 I applied for this role because I have witnessed the aftermath of sexting, on-line sexual harassment and similar types of harmful behaviour and I want to be a part of helping people get out of these difficult situations and preventing it from happening to others.

 I enjoy my hobby of performing arts - particularly dancing - and socialising with my friends.

 The trailer for three short films launching in March that will provide educators with a practical approach to teach key online issues